-BIOS setting Description Setting options Effect Virus warning When enabled, you receive a warning message if a program (especially a virus) attempts to alter the boot sector or the Disabled Function is deactivated. partition table of the boot drive (not the rest of the hard drive).
+BIOS setting Meaning Setting options Effect Virus warning message if a program (especially a virus) attempts to alter the boot sector or the Disabled Function is deactivated. partition table of the boot drive (not the rest of the hard drive).
 Enabled Function is activated.
-CPU internal cache CPU internal cache Switching the L1 cache of the processor, on or off.
+CPU internal cache Switching the L1 cache of the processor, on or off.
 Switching off the internal cache slows down the system to below 65%, and therefore is not advisable.
 Enabled Use of the L1 cache is activated.
 Disabled No L1 cache is used.
-External cache Makes it possible to prevent the use of the integrated second level cache on the mainboard.
+External cache External cache Makes it possible to prevent the use of the integrated second level cache on the mainboard.
 Switching off the external cache slows down the system considerably, and is therefore not advisable.
 Enabled Use of the second level cache is activated.
 Disabled No second level cache is used.